jozn/flip_app/README.md

-# flip_app2
+# flip_app

-A new Flutter project.
+A new Flutter application.

 ## Getting Started